CasGoos/measurement_and_replication/README.md

 SupplementaryMaterials/     | misc. materials                  | Read only SupplementaryMaterials/Pre-registration.pdf     | The manuscript's original pre-registration | Read only
 SupplementaryMaterials/Pre-registration_deviation_table.pdf     | List of deviations from the pre-registration in the manuscript | Read only
-SupplementaryMaterials/manuscript_v.master_thesis.Rmd     | depricated master thesis version of the manuscript (Note: does not run in this folder, move to manuscript folder if desired to run)  | Human editable
+SupplementaryMaterials/manuscript_v.master_thesis.Rmd     | deprecated master thesis version of the manuscript (Note: does not run in this folder, move to manuscript folder if desired to run)  | Human editable
 SupplementaryMaterials/reproducible_data_retrieval_information.Rmd     | Description of the file paths and names of the Many Labs protocols and datasets used as the sample | Human editable
 SupplementaryMaterials/AppendixScripts/    | this folder contains the Rmarkdown files that form the source code for the appendices | Human Editable
 SupplementaryMaterials/CodingProtocols/ | the coding protocols used to code the articles & studies | Read only SupplementaryMaterials/CodingProtocols/coding_protocol_information.Rmd | additional clarifying information on the coding protocol and its modifications | Read only

 <!--  You can consider adding the following to this file:                    -->